-Sure, it doesn’t have Thailand’s beaches or Cambodia’s Angkor Wat, or Vietnam’s food scene, but what it does have is beautiful scenery, friendly locals, wonderful architecture, and a laidback vibe.
+Sure, it doesn’t have Thailand’s beaches or Cambodia’s Angkor Wat, or even Vietnam’s food scene, but what it does have is beautiful scenery, friendly locals, wonderful architecture, and a laidback vibe.
 And seriously — I highly recommend visiting.
 Too many travellers overlook Laos, and that’s a huge mistake.

-And it’s inexpensive, too.
-While Laos is marginally pricier than Thailand, Vietnam, and Cambodia, but it’s nothing that’ll break the bank.
+And hey, it’s inexpensive, too.
+While Laos is marginally pricier than Thailand, Vietnam, and Cambodia, it’s nothing that’s going to break the bank.

 If you’re wondering how much it costs to travel in Laos, this is the post for you.
-I’ve been tracking every single cent I’ve spent around the world since 2011 and today, I’m excited to share how much I spent in Laos.
+I’ve been tracking every single cent I’ve spent while travelling around the world since 2011 and today, I’m excited to share how much I spent on my trips to Laos.

 Let’s get started.